Haim Benchimol

-Haim Benchimol (1826 or 1834 - 1906) was a businessman, newspaper publisher, Jewish community leader and philanthropist in Tangier, Morocco.
+Haim Benchimol (1826 or 1834 - 1906) was a Moroccan businessman, newspaper publisher, Jewish community leader and philanthropist in Tangier, Morocco.
 In 1904 he founded the Benchimol Hospital, at the time one of Tangier's main hospital facilities, which remained in activity until 2002.

 Biography

 Haim Benchimol was born in Tangier, the son of Abraham Benchimol and Saada née Sicsu.
 In 1856 he married Donna (sometimes Doña) Toledano, from another prominent Jewish family in Tangier.
 Benchimol was involved in numerous businesses, and by the late 19th century was among the richest members of the Tangier Jewish community.
 Like other members of his family, he also served as an interpreter and dragoman for the French legation in Tangier, for which he was awarded protégé status.
 He later became the first-ever native Moroccan to become a naturalized French citizen, and was awarded the Legion of Honour in 1884 for his services to the French diplomatic mission.
 In his 1886 anti-Semitic polemic La France juive, Edouard Drumont accused Benchimol of being the "true master" of the French diplomatic delegation in Tangier, implying he was able to manipulate it to support Jewish and Masonic interests.

 From 1881, he was the manager of the Tangier branch of the Banque Transatlantique, which had just been created in Paris by Eugène Pereire.
 In 1889, he transformed the branch into an independent bank of the same name.
 In 1896, Benchimol's Transatlantic Bank became a subsidiary of the Comptoir national d'escompte de Paris, which in turn was taken over by the State Bank of Morocco upon its creation in 1907.

 Benchimol was entrepreneurially involved in Freemasonry, the Moroccan Jewish community, and the advocacy of European and especially French intervention to modernize Morocco.
 In 1867, he founded the masonic lodge L'Union 194, the first created in Morocco, affiliated with the Grande Loge de France.
 He was the longstanding chair of the Tangier committee of the Alliance Israélite Universelle.
 In 1888, he purchased the newspaper Le Réveil du Maroc, the first French-language newspaper in Morocco, following the death of its previous editor Abraham Lévy-Cohen, which he had previously supported financially through the Banque Transatlantique.
 Benchimol also served as a local correspondent for La France, a Paris-based financial daily, and for the Havas news agency.
 In 1890 he took over the Jewish community committee in Tangier, known as the Junta, after having set up a rival reformist group that was nicknamed the "Benchimol Junta".
 By 1896, he was one of the members of Tangier's Hygiene Commission.